 The asteroid is accredited with the rulership over areas mastered by the mythological Chiron such as holistic healing, herbal medicine, astrological counselling, shamanic journeying, as well as prophetic mysticism and channeling into the vast areas of the unknown, performing ritualistic rites of passage, often using trance, dance, drumming chanting, meditation and yoga, or controlled use of psychedelic substances.

-Chiron’s conjunction Solar Eclipse in Pisces unleashes the roles and functions of this archetype as an integral part of each person’s fundamental identity.
-It explains why we may currently be feeling stranger in a strange land.
-Our perceptions of reality and our own role in it are increasingly becoming unconventional, which may cause us to feel like an outsider.
+Chiron’s conjunction Solar Eclipse in Pisces in March 2016 unleashed the unique roles and functions of this archetype as an integral part of each person’s fundamental identity.
+It explains why we humans, as a species on earth, may currently be feeling stranger and stranger in a strange land.
+Our perceptions of reality and our own role in it had increasingly become unconventional since this time, causing many to feel like an outsider.
 Yet we are imbued with a remarkable ability to understand the subtle energies and spiritual realities in play.
 Our journey to heal ourselves, especially on an emotional level, will help us find the key to become both catalyst and guide for those who suffer from emotional meltdowns.
-Emotional meltdowns, depressions, nervous breakdowns, work-related failures, all arising from a rude awakening from unsatisfying pursuits into fantastical ideas and attitudes, evasive or delusional practices that we have been unable to process or discern, now coming to a head with the approach of the mutable Jupiter/Saturn/Neptune grand cross in June.
+Emotional meltdowns, depressions, nervous breakdowns, work-related failures, all arising from a rude awakening from unsatisfying pursuits into fantastical ideas and attitudes, evasive or delusional practices that we have been unable to process or discern, since they came to a head with the mutable Jupiter/Saturn/Neptune grand cross in June 2016.